jrpotter/notebook/notes/set/index.md

 %%ANKI
 Basic
-What advantage does the general form of the union axiom have over its prelimiary form?
+What advantage does the general form of the union axiom have over its preliminary form?
 Back: The general form can handle infinite sets.
 Reference: Herbert B. Enderton, *Elements of Set Theory* (New York: Academic Press, 1977).
 <!--ID: 1716309007851-->